Cleo Fields

 Fields received his undergraduate and law degrees from Southern University in Baton Rouge.
 In 1980, he founded the fundraising group Young Adults for Positive Action and in 1987 he was elected to the Louisiana Senate.
 He ran for Congress in 1990 and was defeated but was re-elected to the State Senate for the 14th district in 1991.

 Fields was elected to represent Louisiana's 4th congressional district in the House of Representatives in 1992 and re-elected in 1994.
 He ran for governor in 1995, coming in second in the jungle primary before losing to Mike Foster in the general election.
 He did not run for re-election to the House in 1996 and was succeeded by Republican John Cooksey.

 Fields was elected to the State Senate in 1997 and re-elected in 2003, then ran unsuccessfully for the Louisiana Public Service Commission in 2004.
 On October 1, 2007, the Louisiana State Supreme Court ruled that Fields could not stand for re-election to his State Senate seat because of term limits.
 The state legislature had passed a law in 2006 that had defined the date of the swearing in of Fields and of the intended beneficiary, Shreveport Republican Wayne Waddell, in a way that would have allowed Fields and Waddell to stand for re-election in November 2007 and serve one more term, but the court ruled the law unconstitutional.
 He was elected to the seat again in 2019.

 On January 23, 2024, Fields announced a campaign to return to Congress after court-ordered redistricting gave Louisiana a second Black-majority and Democratic-leaning seat.
 He won the November election and was sworn into the House of Representatives after a 28-year absence on January 3, 2025.

-Early life and education
+Early life

 Fields was born on November 22, 1962 in Baton Rouge, Louisiana and was educated at McKinley High School.

 Fields attended Southern University, earning a Bachelor of Arts degree and Juris Doctor.